 The best way to understand the capabilities of this module (as with any other), is to try it in a sandbox environment.
-As of this writing, the latest version of Drupal is 7.19, and the latest version of the module is 7.x-1.0-beta4; so those are what we will be using.
-Anyone reading this should be familiar with how to install Drupal core and contrib modules; hence we will go straight to setting the available options.
+As of this writing, the latest version of Drupal is 7.19, and the latest version of the module is 7.x-1.0-beta4; so those are what I will be using.
+Anyone reading this should be familiar with how to install Drupal core and contrib modules; hence I will go straight to setting the available options.

 After you have installed and enabled the User Referral module, you can either set permissions or referral options.
-We will start with the former.
+I will start with the former.
 On the permissions page (admin/people/permissions), specify that authenticated users can refer other users, but cannot administer referrals or view the reports.

-On the module's configuration page (admin/config/people/referral), we can set the referral link type to "User page" or "Referrals page" — although what those options mean is not clearly explained.
+On the module's configuration page (admin/config/people/referral), I can set the referral link type to "User page" or "Referrals page" — although what those options mean is not clearly explained.
 The former option (the default) causes the referrer's unique link to be displayed on his profile page, but not visible to anonymous users.
 If the link type is changed to the latter option, then his referral link is displayed on the page listing his referrals (referral/view), described below.

 Each referral tracking cookie will by default disappear after one day.
 This duration seems rather stingy, so you will need to increase it if you choose to encompass visitors who register more than 24 hours after first clicking on a referral link or landing on a referral profile page.
 My testing confirmed that once the cookie has been deleted (either manually or by the browser itself), then any new registrants are not credited to the most recent referrer.